LuisBosquez/w3-hyperlocal/README.md

 **Past Event:**
 1. An event date passes
-2. The system automatically marks it as "Past"
+2. The background scheduler automatically marks it as "Past" (runs every minute)
 3. It appears in your list with "Past" status
 4. You cannot cancel past events
 5. You can still view details and delete if needed
+6. The scheduler also catches up on all existing past events when the app starts

 **Cancelled Event:**
 1. As an organizer, you cancel an upcoming event